My ADHD Support Team

 - Dan is my trainer.
 He takes care of pain, strength, and endurance.

-- Nancy is my nutritionist.
+- Kristin is my nutritionist.
 I need her to keep my eating on track so I don’t get sick.

 - Ariel does Reiki and massage and things like that.